AlexHYF/OOPSLA2023-Artifact/README.md

 ------------

 This is the artifact package accompanying our OOPSLA 2023 submission titled _Explainable Program Synthesis By Localizing Specifications_.
-The paper presents an new concept call _sub-specification_ that can act as an augmentation to program synthesis results and an algorithm that synthesizes sub-specifications.
-We have implemented this algorithm in a tool named S3. and benchmarked them with 2 program synthesis tasks, SyGuS and DreamCoder.
+Our paper presents a new approach to explain the programs produced by program synthesis tools.
+We call this concept the _sub-specification_.
+Our paper presents examples of how subspecs can be useful and an algorithm to synthesize subspecifications.
+We have implemented this algorithm, which we call S3, for two program synthesis settings, SyGuS and DreamCoder.
+Our paper includes a user study and an experimental evaluation of the subspec synthesis procedure.

 This artifact contains all the tools (S3, CVC5, EUSolver), benchmark files, and scripts to reproduce the experiments described in the paper.
-In hit document, we will describe the outline of these experiments, how to run them, and also describe how one may use S3 to calculate sub-specifications on SyGuS solver and DreamCoder's results of their own.
+In this document, we will describe the outline of these experiments, how to run them, and also describe how one may use S3 to calculate sub-specifications on SyGuS solver and DreamCoder's results of their own.

-This artifact also contains the webpages of our user study which we promised to share with the reviewers under `User-Study/`.
-Due to confidential reason we are not able to share the data of the user study result.
+The reviewers expressed a desire to see the user study instruments.
+We have accordingly included saved copies of the Qualtrics surveys that we used in the study.
+These may be found in the directory `User-Study/`.

 Installing the Artifact
 -----------------------